 The Mid-Autumn Fest is especially popular in southern China, including Hong Kong, and in Vietnam.
 Expect crowds of Chinese tourists

-In China, many people get a 3-day holiday or even longer, and hardworking Hong Kongese get 1-day off for a public holiday.
+In China, many people get a 3-day holiday or even longer, and hardworking Hong Kongese get 1-day off for a public holiday on Monday the 28th, the day after the Mid-Autumn Festival.
 Mainlanders descend on Hong Kong during their holiday.

 People line the streets to watch the free public spectacle as a long fire dragon that is about 70 meters (230 feet) long that is held up on poles by many volunteers undulates along in 32 connected sections.
 May it ward away what plagues you.